niva-kanju/Build-the-basics-Shecoders/Day4.md

 Seems you guys are set for todays task.

-Take two numbers as user input find which one is greater using conditional operato and print the size of that number.
+Take two numbers as user input find which one is greater using conditional operator and print the size of that number.

 INPUT:
       Enter 2 numbers : 8 5